Chronic Dry Eye Syndrome is more than just dry eyes.

 Seeing is Vital to the Quality of your Life

 Eyes are important indicators of overall health, and comprehensive eye care goes beyond a prescription for glasses or contact lenses.
-At Eye Vision Associates, in Lake Ronkonkoma, we take the time to get to know you, your eye care history, and your vision needs.
+At Eye Vision Associates, in Nesconset, we take the time to get to know you, your eye care history, and your vision needs.
 Our optometrists provide the expert care, advice, options, and follow up you need whether you are a new patient or an existing one.

 The Time Has Come To Get Relief For Your Dry Eyes